kaustubhk24/blog-portfolio/blog/2021-02-27-loops-python-example.md

 **Output Format**

-Print�n�lines, one corresponding to each�i.
+Print n lines, one corresponding to each i.

 **Sample Input 0**